SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The Company offers rebates to certain customers participating in volume purchase programs.
 Rebates are estimated and recorded as a reduction in sales at the time the Company's products are sold.

 Stock-based compensation cost is measured at grant date, based on the fair value of the award, and is recognized as expense over the employee requisite service period.
-A binomial lattice model is utilized to determine the fair value of awards.

 Derivatives and Hedging: